-As warden, al-Zahrani oversaw Salman Alodah's mistreatment beginning in September 2019, including his prolonged solitary confinement with no justification.
+As warden of al-Haer, al-Zahrani also oversaw the mistreatment of peaceful religious scholar Salman Alodah, also jailed for his peaceful calls for reform.
+Al-Zahrani bears responsibility for Salman Alodah's mistreatment beginning in September 2019, including his prolonged solitary confinement with no justification.
 Alodah has been in solitary confinement since his arrest in September 2017.
-From mid-May to mid-September 2020, Alodah was held in incommunicado confinement in Haer Prison.
-During this period, Alodah's health deteriorated and he lost half of his vision and hearing.
+From mid-May to mid-September 2020, Alodah was held in incommunicado confinement in al-Haer Prison.
+During this period, Alodah's health deteriorated, and he lost half of his vision and hearing.

 Al-Zahrani was also responsible for depriving Loujain Alhathloul of visits and allowing her only one phone call from May 2020 to October 2020.
-Al-Zahrani said these measures were taken to prevent Covid-19.
+Al-Zahrani said these measures were taken to prevent spread of Covid-19.
 In a video recording, he said it is a measure taken against many prisoners.
-Many families (who chose to remain anonymous for fear of retaliation) of political detainees spoke to DAWN researchers confirming that the measures included practices that were not related to Covid-19.
-For example, three families other than Alhathloul's and Alodah's said that their family members in al-Haer prison were prevented from calling or having any contact with the outside world for months, even though there is no health reason to forbid phone calls.
+Many family members of political detainees, who chose to remain anonymous for fear of retaliation, told DAWN researchers that the measures included practices that were not related to Covid-19.
+For example, three families other than Alhathloul's and Alodah's said that al-Zahrani and his subordinates prevented their relatives in al-Haer prison from calling or having any contact with the outside world for months, even though there is no health reason to forbid phone calls.

 Al-Zahrani comes from the sub-tribe of Hareer, within Zahran's tribe in al-Bahah, in the southern part of Saudi Arabia.
 He has served as warden of al-Haer prison since at least September 2019.